Loss-Complexity Landscape and Model Structure Functions: Introduction

 where $K(S)$ is the Kolmogorov complexity of the set of binary strings that provide models for the given binary string $x$.

-Usually, these notions are formulated in terms of universal prefix-free Turing machines: a detailed account is given in~\cite{vereshchagin00} which is accessible exclusively to readers with specialized domain knowledge.
+Here the minimization is performed, for each fixed complexity budget $\alpha$, over all model classes $S$ containing $x$ whose complexity does not exceed $\alpha$; in this sense, $\alpha$ parametrizes the admissible region in complexity space.
+The quantity $\log|S|$ is the remaining description length once the model class $S$ has been specified.
+A detailed account is given in~\cite{vereshchagin00} which is accessible exclusively to readers with specialized domain knowledge.
 Thus we give a self-contained account that only assumes a solid general mathematical culture by simply avoid Kolmogorov complexity while scaffolding a similar idea.

 Notably, practical applications seem impossible due to the uncom\-pu\-ta\-bi\-li\-ty of Kolmogorov complexity.
 Numerical approximations to $K(S)$ have been developed and studied \cite{Zenil2011}, though their efficiency is likely much lower than what is necessary for practical computations.
-Thus, it makes sense to replace $K(S)$ by a computable complexity proxy $\mathrm{Comp}(S)$, which gives rise to a variety of ``structure functions'' $h_x(\alpha)$ that can be investigated numerically.
+Thus, it makes sense to replace $K(S)$ by a computable complexity proxy $\mathrm{Comp}(S)$, which gives rise to a variety of ``structure functions'' $h_x(\alpha)$ that can be investigated numerically, as described in Section~\ref{section:model}.

+This is not the same as working with Kolmogorov complexity itself, nor is it the classical minimum description length (MDL) framework: the latter is a coding-based model-selection principle tied to a chosen statistical encoding scheme, whereas here we retain only the structure-function viewpoint and replace $K(S)$ by an explicit computable proxy.

+First, we study the corresponding free-energy functional dual to the structure function: the Legendre--Fenchel duality provides the equivalence between the constrained problem at fixed complexity budget $\alpha$ and the penalized problem with Lagrange multiplier $\lambda$, as made precise in Sections~\ref{section:action}--\ref{section:lf}.
+Then, we develop a rigorous method, based on simulated annealing, that elucidates explicit connections to statistical mechanics and scattering theory, cf. Sections~\ref{section:sm}--\ref{section:tradeoff}.

-We develop a rigorous simulated annealing-based approximation method, elucidating explicit connections to statistical mechanics and scattering theory.
-In practice, however, Bayesian optimization gives a more powerful approach to model optimization.
-Coupled with our method, it provides a way of model optimization that finds a model with good generalization properties and avoids overfitting.
+In practice, however, Bayesian optimization gives a more powerful approach to model optimization \cite{robson2013diffusion, seckler2022bayesian, reich2015probabilistic}.
+Coupled with our method, it provides a way of model optimization that finds a model with good generalization properties and avoids overfitting, cf. Section~\ref{section:experiments}.